FusionAuth/fusionauth-node-cli/README.md

   - `fusionauth email:create` - Create a new email template locally.
 - Lambdas
   - `fusionauth lambda:create` - Upload a lambda to a FusionAuth server.
+  - `fusionauth lambda:update` - Update a lambda on a FusionAuth server.
   - `fusionauth lambda:delete` - Delete a lambda from a FusionAuth server.
   - `fusionauth lambda:retrieve` - Download a lambda from a FusionAuth server.
+  - `fusionauth lambda:link-to-application` - Link a lambda to an application on a FusionAuth server.
+  - `fusionauth lambda:unlink-from-application` - Unlink a lambda from an application on a FusionAuth server.
 - Themes
   - `fusionauth theme:download` - Download a theme from a FusionAuth server.
   - `fusionauth theme:upload` - Upload a theme to a FusionAuth server.